-We have rapidly grown to approximately 900 permanent employees as of March 31, 2007, with over 100 additional temporary employees.
-We have website operations, offices, production facilities and customer support centers in Bermuda, the United States, the Netherlands, Spain, Jamaica and Canada.
+We have rapidly grown to approximately 1,150 permanent employees as of September 30, 2007.
+As of September 30, 2007, we also had over 140 temporary employees, most of whom were employed on a continuous basis for six months or more.
+As of September 30, 2007, we have website operations, offices, marketing and production facilities and customer support centers in Bermuda, the United States, the Netherlands, Spain, Jamaica and Canada.
 Our growth, combined with the geographical separation of our operations, has placed, and will continue to place, a strain on our administrative and operational infrastructure.
-Our ability to manage our operations and growth will require us to continue to refine our operational, financial and management controls, human resource policies, reporting systems and procedures in at least five countries.
+Our ability to manage our operations and growth will require us to continue to refine our operational, financial and management controls, human resource policies, reporting systems and procedures in at least six countries and we expect the number of countries and offices from which we operate to continue to increase in the future.